 Swapping carb-heavy rice for lighter cauliflower rice turns with flavorful cauliflower risotto into a great ‘light’ and healthy dinner side.
 Even better, this recipe is ready in just 15 minutes and is a hearty yet low-carb, keto-friendly side.
 In fact, a single portion contains just 11g net carbs (a THIRD of regular risotto!)!

 If you’re serving more of a Tex-Mex or Mexican-inspired meal, then this Mexican cauliflower rice makes for a flavor-packed, nutrient-dense, and low-carb, healthy side!
-Omit the ground turkey and serve alongside carne asada or a healthy turkey burger for a delicious and hearty meal!
+Omit the ground turkey and serve alongside carne asada steak or healthy turkey burgers for a delicious and hearty meal!

 Egg fried rice is given a healthier glow-up using cauliflower rice (aka cauliflower fried rice).
 This version of the popular side dish is ready in just fifteen minutes, and you almost won’t believe it’s made from cauliflower!
 Plus, you can use fresh or frozen cauliflower rice!

 You can serve this cilantro lime cauliflower rice with chicken (as pictured) or shrimp cooked directly into the dish.
-Alternatively, omit the meat and serve this fragrant Mexican-inspired, low-carb cauliflower rice as a side to a well-seasoned steak or black bean burger.
+Alternatively, omit the meat and serve this fragrant Mexican-inspired, low-carb cauliflower rice as a side to a well-seasoned steak or healthy black bean burgers.

 Stepping away from Mexican inspiration is this Thai cauliflower rice.
 This Thai-inspired cauliflower rice is wonderfully aromatic with ingredients including red curry paste, coconut milk, fish sauce, maple syrup, peanuts, cilantro, and jalapenos.
-It will pair wonderfully with grilled (and baked) chicken, salmon, and steaks!
+It will pair wonderfully with grilled chicken (and baked) chicken, salmon, and carne asada steak!

 This cheesy cauliflower rice allows you to get your fill of ooey-gooey cheese while still making the most of your summer’s veggie bounty.
 Packing in tons of zucchini, this cauliflower rice healthy dinner side is packed with flavor and takes just 15 minutes to prepare!
 Best of all, it’s neutral enough that this healthy side is super versatile and pairs with all sorts of mains and meals!